banner

 AutoBangumi was supposed to work normally after configuration, but I found that every time I restarted the virtual machine, it would have issues, and the service would go offline.

-5. fnOS, CasaOS Tinkering Experience#
+V. fnOS, CasaOS Tinkering Experience#

 1. Unsatisfactory fnOS#

 Upon receiving it, I encountered the first problem.
-It wasn't until I was installing fnOS that I realized I had bought an Arm architecture device to tinker with fnOS, as I only learned during the installation that fnOS does not have an arm version.
+It wasn't until I was installing fnOS that I realized I had bought an Arm architecture device to tinker with fnOS, as I only found out during the installation that fnOS does not have an arm version.
 If I wanted to install it, I could only run it through UTM simulating x86, which has poor performance.

 2. CasaOS#